MentorAPM/react-structured-query/README.md

 ## Overview

-React Structured Query is a library that can be used to filter data in a table.
+React Structured Query is a library that can be used to filter data.
+It can be used to generate complex queries that should retrieve data from the backend.

 It is a continuation of https://github.com/SummitRoute/react-structured-filter.